-(i) Details of Attendance in the Annual/Special Stockholders' Meeting Held:225
+(i) Details of Attendance in the Annual/Special Stockholders' Meeting Held:228

-Type of Names of Board members / Date of Voting Procedure (by poll, show of % of SH Attending % of SH Total % of SH Meeting Officers present Meeting hands, etc.) in Person in Proxy attendance Annual Directors: Ramon S. Ang (Vice Chairman and Acting Chairman of the meeting) Francisco S. Alejo III (President) Menardo R. Jimenez Mario C. Garcia Rolando L. Macasaet Carmelo L. Santiago Minita V. Chico-Nazario Ricardo C. Marquez Officers: Alexandra B. Trillana (Corporate Secretary and Compliance Officer) Zenaida M. Postrado (Treasurer and May 12, 2017 By poll.
+Type of Meeting Names of Board members / Officers present Date of Meeting Voting Procedure (by poll, show of hands, etc.) % of SH Attending in Person % of SH in Proxy Total % of SH attendance Annual Directors: Ramon S. Ang (Vice Chairman and Acting Chairman of the meeting) Francisco S. Alejo III (President) Menardo R. Jimenez Mario C. Garcia Rolando L. Macasaet Carmelo L. Santiago Minita V. Chico-Nazario Ricardo C. Marquez Officers: Alexandra B. Trillana (Corporate Secretary and Compliance Officer) Zenaida M. Postrado (Treasurer and Chief Finance Officer) Oscar R. Sañez Rita Imelda B. Palabyab Raul B. Nazareno Florentino C. Policarpio Rodolfo M. Abaya Jennifer T. Tan Ma.
+Celeste L. Ramos May 12, 2017 By poll.
 Upon registration at the meeting, each stockholder was given a ballot to enable him/her to vote in writing on each item or proposal in the Agenda.
 00.00% 81.05% 81.065%

-With updates highlighted in accordance with the results of the Annual Stockholders' Meeting of the Company on May 12, 2017, per advisement letter filed with the SEC on May 15, 2017.
+228 With updates highlighted in accordance with the results of the Annual Stockholders' Meeting of the Company on May 12, 2017, per advisement letter filed with the SEC on May 15, 2017.